With everything from classes and presentations to podcasts and videos, and webinars and ebooks…there’s a lot of content online.

 With affiliate marketing, businesses have an additional channel to add to their marketing stack.

-And beyond that, there’s a few more reasons it’s a great solution for membership sites.
+And beyond that, there are a few more reasons it’s a great solution for membership sites.

 First, it’s a great way to build brand awareness.
 Affiliates can reach targeted audiences and share your brand within their niche.